 The Company is exposed to market risk from changes in foreign exchange and interest rates.
 To reduce the risk from changes in foreign exchange rates, the Company selectively uses forward exchange contracts.
 The Company does not hold or issue financial instruments for trading purposes.
-The Company generally does not have significant market risk on its marketable securities as those investments consist of investment-grade securities and are held to maturity.
-The Company continually assesses its portfolio of investments and in the third quarter of 2013 determined that the unrealized loss on one of its municipal bond investments was other-than-temporary.
-Accordingly, the Company wrote the bond down to fair value and recorded an impairment loss of \$200,000.
+The Company does not have significant market risk on its marketable securities as those investments consist of high-grade securities and are held to maturity.
+The Company reviewed its portfolio of investments as of December 31, 2012 and determined that no other-than-temporary market value impairment exists.

 The Company is also exposed to market risk related to the assets in its defined benefit pension plan.
-The Company reduces that risk by having a diversified portfolio of equity and fixed income investments and periodically reviews this allocation with its investment consultants.
+The Company reduces that risk by having a diversified portfolio of equity, fixed income and alternative investments and periodically reviews this allocation with its investment consultants.